• Loading stock data...

 “Funny enough, I’ve had 10 times the analyst jobs over this offseason than I have had any baseball offers,” he said.

-Earlier this week, my FOS colleague Ryan Glasspiegel and I compiled a scouting report on newly-retired players who could go into TV, ranging from Clayton Kershaw to Anthony Rizzo.
+Earlier this week, my FOS colleague Ryan Glasspiegel and I compiled a scouting report on newly retired players who could go into TV, ranging from Clayton Kershaw to Anthony Rizzo.

-Like Kershaw, we don’t know if Votto wants to join the media as soon as next season.
+Like Kershaw, we don’t know whether Votto wants to join the media as soon as next season.
 But if he does, I would put him right at the top of that list.
 Don’t be surprised to see him draw multiple offers before Opening Day of 2026.

 Linkedin